dlozina/url-shortener-service-v2/README.md

 # url-shortener-service 2

 POC API service that serves to shorten URLs.
-In this second version of url shortener I want to refactor my API controller and add PostGreSQL insted of NoSQL (LiteDB) database.
+In this second version of url shortener I want to refactor my API controller and test some new features.

 Project arhitecture:
 ![Project Arhitecture](https://user-images.githubusercontent.com/28594128/123985300-a67e1e80-d9c5-11eb-8895-796bfb9ecf12.png)